-e) Hepatitis B:
+HEPATITIS B:

 Documented immunization of a complete series of Hepatitis B, including lab evidence of immunity Antibodies to HBsAg (Anti-HBsAg over 10 IU/L = immune) must be provided at least one month after the vaccine series is complete.

-i.
+(Lab evidence is sufficient if documentation of primary series unavailable.)

+- v.
 Individuals who are non-immune (i.e. do not have the antibodies against HBsAg after immunization), must be screened for the surface antigen (HBsAg).
-If the HBsAg result is positive, a further screen for e-antigen (HBeAg) must be performed.

-ii.
-Individuals who are non-immune and HBsAg negative must undergo a second COMPLETE series of HB immunization, and subsequent lab results recorded.
-If lab evidence (anti-HBs) does not demonstrate immunity after the second series ('non-responder'), individual consideration should be given to the case, depending on the professional requirements.
+If the HBsAg result is positive, a further screen for e- antigen (HBeAg) must be performed. - vi.
+Individuals who are non-immune and HBsAg negative must have a booster dose of HB immunization, and subsequent lab results recorded completed 30 days after the booster dose.
+If lab evidence (anti-HBs) does not demonstrate immunity after the booster dose, the complete series (doses 2 & 3) should be completed with labs done 30 days after the third dose.
+If non-immune ('non-responder'), individual consideration should be given to the case, depending on the professional requirements.